logicaldoc/community/README.md

 LogicalDOC builds a highly valuable repository of corporate information assets to facilitate [knowledge management](https://www.logicaldoc.com/solutions/knowledge-management) and improve business decision making, boosting workgroups and enterprise productivity through shared practices, greater, better customer relations, faster sales cycles, improved product time-to-market, and better-informed decision making.

 With LogicalDOC Community Edition you can:
- * Collect information from any digital source.
+ * Collect information from any digital source
- * Collaborate with colleagues on documents and projects.
+ * Collaborate with colleagues on documents and projects
- * Empower organizations to capitalize on accumulated knowledge by locating documents, experts, and information sources.
+ * Empower organizations to capitalize on accumulated knowledge by locating documents, experts, and information sources
- * Embedded workflow engine to take control of your business case.
+ * Embedded workflow engine to take control of your business case
- * Automate task.
+ * Automate task

 ## Installing binaries
 You can install LogicalDOC binaries from [SourceForge](https://sourceforge.net/projects/logicaldoc/):